hellozed/homeicu/README.md

 It would be best NOT to connect the ECG front end to a human while it is also connected to:
 1) A ordinary wall wart
-2) A line powered PC/Laptop
+2) A line-powered PC/Laptop
-3) A line powered oscilloscope.
+3) A line-powered oscilloscope.

-Do NOT connect it to yourself when any line powered devices are connected to the circuit.
-Please battery or medical degree wall wart, which provide higher level of isolation between input and output.
+Do NOT connect it to yourself when any line-powered devices are connected to the circuit.
+Please battery or medical degree wall wart, which provides higher level of isolation between input and output.

-...
-Coming soon.

----

 ---
 # Medical Standard and Approval